WillAdams/gcodepreview/README.md

 ![OpenSCAD Graph Editor Cut Joinery File](https://raw.githubusercontent.com/WillAdams/gcodepreview/main/OSGE_cutjoinery.png?raw=true)

+Written as a [Literate Program](http://literateprogramming.com/) in [lualatex](https://www.luatex.org/) which is a version of Donald E. Knuth's [TeX typesetting program](https://tug.org/whatis.html) extended by the [Lua programming language](https://www.lua.org/) using a custom package, [literati.sty](https://github.com/WillAdams/gcodepreview/blob/main/literati.sty) developed with a bit of help on [tex.stackexchange.com](https://tex.stackexchange.com/questions/722886/how-to-write-out-multiple-text-files-from-multiple-instances-of-latex-environmen) rather than using a more typical IDE because of the need for keeping multiple files in synch and so as to have a single point of control (the .tex source file used to generate the .pdf and all other files for this project).

 | Version       | Notes         |
 | ------------- | ------------- |
 | 0.1           | Version  supports setting up stock, origin, rapid positioning, making cuts, and writing out matching G-code, and creating a DXF with polylines.                                 |